pekwm/pekwm/doc/development.md

 ### Gathering information about a pekwm crash

-If pekwm crash please provide a stack trace from the core dump, if no core (or pekwm_wm.core).
+If pekwm crashes, please provide a stack trace from the core dump, if no core (or pekwm_wm.core).
 To ensure a core file is generated enable core dumps before starting pekwm: